 4.2.
 Article

-Typing: The acceptable format for electronic submission should be 1.5 line spaced text in „Arial Narrow‟ in 11-point font.
-All text, including title, headings, references, quotations, figure captions, and tables, must be typed, with one-inch margins all around.
+Typing: The acceptable format for electronic submission should be 1.5-line spaced text in “Arial Narrow in 11-point font.
+All text, including titles, headings, references, quotations, figure captions, and tables, must be typed, with one-inch margins all around.

 • All punctuations must be appropriately placed and used in the text and references.
-Remember in - Quotations, periods and commas go inside the quotation marks, question marks, exclamation points, dashes, colons and semicolons are set outside the quotation marks (unless they are part of the source you quote).
+Remember - Quotations, periods, and commas go inside the quotation marks, question marks, exclamation points, dashes, colons, and semicolons are set outside the quotation marks (unless they are part of the source you quote).

-• Ensure the appropriate use of APA style of referencing is respected in long quotation, indentation, punctuation, spacing, bibliographical referencing (See Style in 4.2 above), etc.
+• Ensure the appropriate use of the latest APA style of referencing is respected.
+In long quotation, indentation, punctuation, spacing, bibliographical referencing (See Style in 4.2 above), etc.

-• Check for consistency and accuracy in method of citing sources and referencing, representation of data in tabulated and/or graphical form.
+• Check for consistency and accuracy in method of citing sources and referencing, representing data in tabulated and/or graphical form.

 5.2 Words style and usage